pmcal/pmcal.github.io/index.md

 Afterwards, I moved to Hamburg to pursue a postdoc at **DESY**, where I worked on Standard Model predictions for the Higgs Boson for the **LHC at CERN**.

+After my postdoc I left academia for the industry, and currently work as a software engineer.